Erasmus Zahl

 Erasmus Benedicter (Benedigt) Kjerschow (Kjerskov) Zahl (19 January 1826 – 29 April 1900) was a privileged trader and an island owner at Kjerringøy in Nordland, Norway.
 Zahl is known as Nobel Literature Prize laureate Knut Hamsun's monetary supporter, and a representative of the old, traditional Nordland—Hamsun's ideal society.
 He is also internationally known through the character Mack, who appears in several works of Hamsun, among them Pan (1894), Dreamers (1904), and Benoni and Rosa (1908).

 History

 Tradesman's son in Nordvika

-Erasmus Zahl was born in 1826 in Nordvika in Dønna, where his father Hans Hansen Zahl was a tradesman.
+Erasmus Zahl was born in 1826 in Nordvika (near Solfjellsjøen on the island of Dønna, where his father Hans Hansen Zahl was a tradesman.
 His paternal grandparents were tradesman Hans Olsen Zahl and Anne Margrethe, née Zahl in Nordvika.
 His mother was Anne Sophie Samuelsdatter Budde, a daughter of priest Lord Samuel Jensen Budde and Nicoline Marie Nicolaisdatter Tombsen.

 Tradesman in Kjerringøy

 In 1840–50, Erasmus Zahl came to Kjerringøy, where he met and married tradesman Jens Nicolai Ellingsen's widow, Anna Elisabeth née Sverdrup.
 Thereby, he became the owner of Kjerringøy.
 It was during Zahl's time in Kjerringøy that the trade seat reached its ultimate wealth.
 Many economically good years, hereunder the herring fishery between 1865 and 1876, led to Zahl increasing his fortune with 156,000 speciedaler to 265,000 speciedaler.

 Anna Ellingsen Zahl died in 1879, after she, at the age of 78 years, fell down one of the main building's stairs.
 As a widower, Zahl introduced several changes at the trade seat.
 All sale of alcohol was ended, and nor should alcohol be enjoyed together with meals.
 Zahl let today's church in Kjerringøy be built, finished in 1883.

 Erasmus Zahl died in 1900 of apoplectic stroke.
 He had no children.